"Awe rather than faith is the cardinal

 to Judaism for thousands of disenfranchised Jews.
 Through her nature-based

 approach to religion, she is able to bridge the gap between scientific

 thought and religion, healing a fissure that often disrupts spiritual

-She lives in Boulder, Colorado, with her husband and two daughters.
+She lives in Boulder, Colorado, with her two daughters Sadie and Ori.

 Rabbi Yakar runs our branch location in partnership with Temple

 If you have read Rabbi Korngold's first book, God

 in the Wilderness, you "met" Rabbi Evon in print.

 He was on a Adventure Rabbi guide training course and one of his

 Rabbi Evon J. Yakar grew up throughout the northern Midwest attending